← All tools

 Common CIDR Blocks

-How to Use cidr-calculator
+How to Use the CIDR Calculator

-1. Enter an IP address and prefix in CIDR notation (e.g. 192.168.1.0/24).
+1. Enter an IP address and prefix in CIDR notation (e.g., 192.168.1.0/24).

 Frequently Asked Questions